aingram702/Kali-Windows-Dual-Boot-Tutorial/README.md

 - Disk imaging software like Etcher or Win32 Disk Imager
 - Non-PXE system

-## Step 1) Backup data incase of failure or mistake during this process.
+## Step 1) Backup data incase of failure, power outage, or a mistake during this process.

 ## Step 2) Enter your BIOS/UEFI and change boot-order to give priority to USB or CD-DVD.